Why subscribe to Timeless & Timely?

-Leadership, strategy and communications can be a bit dry, and in some cases, authors make solutions sound prescriptive.
-As if a list or a formula will help you out of your jam.
+Traditional leadership, strategy, and communications pieces can seem formulaic or prescriptive.
+As if a list will help you out of your jam.

 Leaders abound in literature and history, and their stories (for what is history, but a set of stories?) can serve as lessons and guideposts today in communication, leadership, and integrity, leading to better relationships.